-- Surface is also magnetic
+- Dry-erase surface is also magnetic

 Melissa & Doug Deluxe Standing Art Easel

 I wanted to include this Melissa & Doug Deluxe Standing Art Easel as a contender for many reasons.
 It’s a solid kid-friendly brand that is generally made with the child in mind.
-It’s also one of the highest rated on Amazon, and I’m sure that’s no accident.
+It’s also one of the highest-rated on Amazon, and I’m sure that’s no accident.